 The ICA is fully wheelchair accessible.
-Wheelchair seating and assistive listening devices are available in the Barbara Lee Family Foundation Theater; please call the box office at 617-478-3103 in advance to make a request.
+Wheelchair seating and assistive listening devices are available in the Barbara Lee Family Foundation Theater; please contact the box office at 617-478-3103 or email@example.com in advance to make a request.
 If you need further assistance, including sign language interpretation, please contact the box office at least two weeks in advance of the program.

 Visitors with wheelchairs may be dropped off directly in front of the museum.
-Available parking options can be found here.
+Additional information can be found here.

 Are strollers permitted?

 Yes, baby strollers are permitted at all times.

 Because space is limited, we respectfully request that visitors travel light!
 The ICA requires visitors to check bulky items, including: backpacks of any size, shopping bags, umbrellas, skateboards, helmets, yoga mats, and other items 11 x 14 inches (28 x 35.5 cm) or larger.
 For safety, suitcases and large musical instruments are not permitted in the checkroom or galleries.
 Short-term luggage storage can be found at South Station or Rowes Wharf Water Taxi (if you are using their water taxi service).
 The museum reserves the right to refuse other items and is not responsible for items held by the checkroom.
 Additional items that are not permitted in the galleries include food, beverages, water bottles, poster tubes, flowers, and balloons.
 In the event that the checkroom fills up with bags and packages, some visitors may be asked to keep their coats.

 For your convenience, changing stations are located in both the men’s and women’s restrooms on the first and fourth floors.